 Don’t let the name of this succulent scare you away.
 It’s a wonderful indoor plant because of its unique ability to adapt to typical indoor climates and temperatures quickly.

 However, you should grow this plant on a windowsill whenever possible.
-It needs around three to four hours of sunlight daily.
+It needs around 3-4 hours of sunlight daily.
 Don’t overdo it on the watering either.
 This plant should only have water added to the soil when it’s quite dry.

 3. Flaming Katy

-If you keep your home between 60 and 85 degrees Fahrenheit, this could be another great indoor option for a succulent in your home.
+If you keep your home between 60-85°F, this could be another great indoor option for a succulent in your home.
 This plant doesn’t handle cold well at all.
 For this reason, it does best indoors in most climates.

-It’s a good idea to grow this plant on a windowsill too because it needs approximately eight to ten hours of sunlight per day.
+It’s a good idea to grow this plant on a windowsill too because it needs approximately 8-10 hours of sunlight per day.
 This succulent will flower, and the more sunlight it receives, the more blooms you should see.

 4. Jade Plant